dutchsloot84/ser-snapshot-diff-automation/README.md

 > Stream, compare, and report PolicyCenter SER/Exposure Types changes with single-file HTML/XLSX artifacts and canonical JSON ready for CI.

 **New:** Download the SER Diff GUI, double-click the binary, pick your BEFORE/AFTER XML files, optionally supply a Jira ID, and click **Run Diff**.
-The reports folder opens automatically.
+The generated HTML/XLSX report opens automatically (falling back to the containing folder if needed).

 - [GUI Runner](#gui-runner)
 - [Installation](#installation)